ORCID iD Policy

 ORCID (Open Researcher and Contributor ID) is a non-proprietary, persistent digital identifier that uniquely distinguishes researchers and connects their scholarly contributions across publishers, institutions, and platforms.

-Why Athenaeum Requires ORCID
+Why Athenaeum Encourages ORCID

 Use of ORCID iDs enables Athenaeum to: